Manav32478/Manav32478/README.md

 ---

-# 🎯 Career Goal
+# 🎯 Goal

-> To become a Software Engineer skilled in full stack development and cloud computing, building scalable and impactful systems.
+> To become a Software Engineer skilled in full stack development and cloud computing.